 Prices start at only €10.20 per making The River Hostel hostel one of the best hostels in Valencia for backpackers who are on a tight budget.

 Red Nest Hostel is the best hostel for solo travelers in Valencia.
 It is located in the centre only a 5-minute walk to Plaza de la Virgen and Plaza de la Reina.
 This is a colourful, bright and vibrant hostel ideal for solo travellers.

 The hostel features a large fully equipped kitchen, Free Wifi, a common room with an outdoor terrace.
 The buffet breakfast costs only €3.
 Other Services/Facilities include, 24/7 Reception desk, Late check-out, all rooms are Key Card Access only, Tea & Coffee Making Facilities, Vending Machines and a recently opened on-site bar with the good value prices.

-Red Nest is my tip for the best hostel for solo female travellers they offer four and six-bed female-only dorms.
+Red Nest is one of the best hostels in Valencia for solo female travellers because they offer four and six-bed female-only dorms.

 Dorms from €10.20 & Privates from €38.70

-Purple Nest Hostel is the best party hostel in Valencia and is only a 10-minute walk to most of Valencia top tourist attractions, including Plaza de la Virgen and Plaza de la Reina and just a 5-minute walk to two metro stations.
-The standout feature of this hostel is their colourfully designed outdoor terrace.
+Purple Nest Hostel is only a 10-minute walk to most of Valencia top tourist attractions, including Plaza de la Virgen and Plaza de la Reina and just a 5-minute walk to two metro stations.
+The standout feature of this hostel is its colourfully designed outdoor terrace.